 10. Enjoy landscape diversity

-Even if you are a big city fan, take time to venture outside major cities and explore Irish nature.
-Just like people go to Paris to see Eiffel Tower, visiting Ireland is not complete without admiring its natural wonders.
-From the majestic Cliffs of Moher to stunning Wicklow Mountains and Giant’s Causeway, Ireland has one of a kind adventure ready for you.
+Even if you are a big city fan, take time to venture outside the major cities and explore Irish nature.
+Just like people go to Paris to see the Eiffel Tower, visiting Ireland is not complete without admiring its natural wonders.
+From the majestic Cliffs of Moher to the stunning Wicklow Mountains and Giant’s Causeway, Ireland has an unforgettable adventure waiting for you.

-11. Layer up when visiting Ireland especially if it’s your first visit
+11. Layer up when visiting Ireland, especially if it’s your first trip

 12. Recycling is encouraged in Ireland

-14. Make sure to eat before going through US preclearance
+14. Make sure to eat before going through the US preclearance

-At the same time, no food including fruits is allowed after you go through the US preclearance facilities.
-To make things worse, the food choices on the other side are far from being great.
+At the same time, no food, including fruits, is allowed after you go through the US preclearance facilities.
+To make things worse, the food choices past this point are far from being great.
 You are stuck with muffins and expensive pre-packed sandwiches.
 Finding something healthy here is almost impossible.
 Thus, make sure to eat or pack some dry snacks before going through the US preclearance area in Ireland.

 15. To immigrate or not to immigrate to Ireland after visiting it for the first time

-Similar situation is with hotels.
-You need to shell out a big portion of your travel budget on accommodation when visiting Ireland.
-To lower these expenses, you can try to avoid city centers and instead opt for cheaper hotel rooms a bit farther away.
+Similar situation is with the hotels.
+You need to shell out a big portion of your travel budget on accommodation while visiting Ireland.
+To lower these expenses, you can try to avoid city centers and instead opt for cheaper hotel rooms a little bit farther away.

-Ireland has short days during colder seasons of the year.
-The Irish get approximately eight hours of daylight from October until February.
-So, keep it in mind when planning your daily activities when visiting Ireland during this time of the year.
+Ireland has short days during the colder season of the year.
+The Irish get approximately eight hours of daylight from October through February.
+So keep this in mind when planning your daily activities when visiting Ireland during this time of the year.